bsdoliv/cryptredis/README.md

 particularly useful for geo-distributed storage scenarios: encrypt/decrypt with local key, store remotely encrypted.

-It has been inspired by MIT's CryptDB [1], Google's encrypted_bigquery_client [2], and several concepts from OpenBSD's swap encryption and cryptographic softraid(4) [3,4].
+itt has been inspired by MIT's CryptDB [1], Google's encrypted_bigquery_client [2] and concepts from OpenBSD's swap encryption and cryptographic softraid(4) [3,4].

 Currently only strings store is supported, commands get and set.